 She is author of the book chapter 'A theological justification for freedom of religion and belief as a universal human right' in Bunikowski, Dawid and Puppo, Alberto (2020) 'Why Religion?
 Towards a Critical Philosophy of Law, Peace and God'.
 Springer, Switzerland.

 In the field of the scholarship of teaching and learning she has published “The Superfoods of Online Learning”: Journal of Commonwealth law and legal education Vol 11.1 Autumn 2016.

-Jessica is currently module chair of the OU masters degree module W822 'Business Law, Social Responsiblity and Human Rights' and on the module teams of a masters module W820 on reserach methodology and an undergraduate module W203 on public and criminal law.
+Jessica is currently module co-chair of the OU masters degree module W822 'Business Law, Social Responsiblity and Human Rights' and co-chair of the undergraduate module W203: public and criminal law.

 Jessica is an APPLAUD mentor, mentoring colleagues for FHEA and SFHEA.

 Jessica is an associate editor of the Oxford Journal of Law and Religion She is a member of the Law and Religion Scholars Network and the International Consortium of Law and Religion Scholars.
 She is on the advisory council of the The McDonald Centre for Theology, Ethics & Public Life, University of Oxford.

 She enjoys working with the highly successful OU student law society mooting team.

 Jessica works with visiting academic Professor Zachary Calo, Hamad Bin Halifa University, Qatar.

 Jessica is a member of the International Consortium of Law and Religion Scholars and the Law and Religion Scholars Network